 Egg laying and egg-laying time analyses were performed as previously described (Deady and Sun, 2015; Knapp and Sun, 2017).
 Five virgin females (five-to-six days old with one day of wet yeast feeding) were placed with ten Oregon-R males in one bottle to lay eggs on grape juice-agar plates with a drop of wet yeast paste for two days in 29°C. After each day (22 hr in 29°C) of egg laying, grape juice-agar plates were removed and replaced with a new one.
 Typically, five bottles for each genotype are performed in each experiment.
 After egg laying, ovaries were dissected and mature follicles in female ovaries were counted.
 Virgin females were dissected before mating for a ‘pre-egg laying’ mature follicle count to ensure normal oogenesis occurred.
 The average number of eggs laid per female per day was used to calculate the average time to lay one egg, as described previously.
 The egg-laying time was further proportioned into the amount of time an egg spent in the ovary (ovulation time), in the oviduct (oviduct time), and in the uterus (uterus time) according to the distribution of females with eggs in their reproductive tract six hours after mating.
 For this assay, ten virgin females and fifteen males are mated in a vial with dry yeast at 29°C. Typically, two to three vials for each genotype were performed in each experiment.
 After a six-hour mating, the flies were frozen at −80°C for approximately four minutes, and then dissected to examine the location of an egg within the reproductive tract.

-The ex vivo follicle rupture assay was performed as described previously (Deady and Sun, 2015).
+The ex vivo follicle rupture assay was performed as described previously (Deady and Sun, 2015) with more details at Bio-protocol (Knapp et al., 2018).
 In brief, 5–6 day-old virgin females fed with wet yeast for 2–3 days were used to isolate stage-14 egg chambers in Grace’s insect medium (Caisson Lab, Smithfield, UT).
 Within one hour, isolated mature follicles from ~10 females were separated into groups of ~30 egg chambers, then cultured in culture media (Grace’s medium, 10% fetal bovine serum, and 1X penicillin/streptomycin) supplemented with 20 μM OA (Sigma, St. Louis, MO), or 5 μM ionomycin (Cayman Chemical Co., Ann Arbor, MI).
 All cultures were performed at 29°C, the same condition as flies were maintained, to enhance Gal4/UAS efficiency.
 One data point represents the percent of ruptured follicles per experimental group (~30 egg chambers).
 Data were represented as mean percentage ± standard deviation (SD).

 In situ zymography for detecting gelatinase activity was performed as previously reported with minor modifications (Deady and Sun, 2015).
 20–25 μg/mL of DQ-gelatin conjugated with fluorescein (Invitrogen, Eugene, OR) was added into the culture media with 20 μM OA for three hours.
 Mature follicles with posterior fluorescein signal were directly counted, and data represented as percent of follicles with posterior fluorescein signal.
 Follicles with lateral fluorescein signal, which is likely induced by damage during dissection, are not counted as Mmp2 activity, because Mmp2 is only expressed in posterior follicle cells (Deady et al., 2015).